Curriculum and Instruction (CI)

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter

 CI 5394.
-Assessment, Differentiation, and Reflection in the Secondary Classroom.
+Curriculum, Assessment, and Reflection in the Secondary Classroom.

-This course focuses on approaches to and strategies for assessing student learning needs and outcomes, and reflecting on teaching practices in the secondary classroom.
-Topics include differentiating instruction for diverse student populations, analyzing teacher feedback and student assessment data to inform future instructional choices, and reflecting on teaching practices for professional growth.
+This course focuses on approaches to and strategies for developing standards-based curricula, student-centered instruction, assessing student learning needs and outcomes, and reflecting on teaching practices in the secondary classroom.
+Topics include unit and lesson planning; pre-assessment, formative assessment, and summative assessment; analyzing teacher feedback and student assessment data to inform future instructional decisions; and reflecting on teaching practices for professional growth.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter